Thomas Todhunter Shields: History

 In a sense, Shields took up the mantle of orthodoxy that had been laid down by Elmore Harris in the Baptist denomination of the time.
 In a bit of irony, Shields (not knowing the full picture) was used by the Convention in 1910 to put forth a motion to quell the inquiry surrounding the professorship of Isaac George Matthews at McMaster University that Elmore Harris had begun.
 In 1917 Shields began a paper called The Searchlight which in 1927 was called The Fundamentalist.
 In the same year Shields was also granted an honorary Doctorate of Divinity from Temple University.
 In May 1918 Shields was given an honorary Doctor of Divinity degree at McMaster.
 In 1919, when an anonymous editorial in the Canadian Baptist attacked the doctrine of Biblical inerrancy, Shields presented a strong condemnatory resolution to the annual convention.
 Shields's strong motion passed.
 In 1920 Shields was elected to the Board of Governors at McMaster University.
 Shields and others were highly concerned that McMaster had conferred an honorary doctorate upon William H. P. Faunce (president of Brown University).
-Shortly after, Shields took action against McMaster University in Toronto for harboring the liberal theology professor Laurance Henry Marshall (from England) beginning in 1925 (served from 1925-1930) a self-confessed "liberal evangelical" who was appointed Professor of Practical Theology at McMaster.
+Shortly after, Shields took action against McMaster University in Toronto for harboring the liberal theology professor Laurance Henry Marshall (from England) beginning in 1925 (served from 1925 to 1930) a self-confessed "liberal evangelical" who was appointed Professor of Practical Theology at McMaster.
 In the spring of 1926 Shields established Toronto Baptist Seminary and was censured by the Baptists convention of Ontario and Québec in 1926, and was expelled in 1927.
-He took with him 70 churches (representing about one seventh of the Convention) and one college, and formed the Union of Regular Baptist Churches of Ontario and Quebec.
+He took with him 70 churches (representing about one seventh of the convention) and one college, and formed the Union of Regular Baptist Churches of Ontario and Quebec.
 It became affiliated with the Baptist Bible Union, based in the United States.
 His newspaper, The Gospel Witness, begun in 1922, reached 30,000 subscribers in 16 countries, giving him an international reputation.
 He was one of the founders of the International Council of Christian Churches.
 Shields championed British imperialism against liberal Protestantism and Roman Catholicism.
 Shields was also the longtime editor of The Gospel Witness.
 In 1930 he began evening church service broadcasts over the radio.
 At one point a radio station was purchased and given the call letters CJBC (Jarvis Street Baptist Church.)
 In difficult financial times this had to be sold, but the station still broadcasts as a CBC station.

 Shields introduced many innovations.
 Of particular note was his move of the Sunday school to Sunday morning, something which had not yet been tried in Canada.
 Traditionally the Sunday School had been held in the afternoon.
-His efforts were eminently successful and hereafter a huge Sunday morning crowd of children and adults gathered for Biblical instruction.
+His efforts were successful and hereafter a Sunday morning crowd of children and adults gathered for Biblical instruction.